 Do you have a happy hour recommendation?
 Feel free to share a comment below.

-Encouraging intentional adventure while you enjoy exceptional food at amazing happy hour prices,
+Encouraging a life filled with everyday intentional adventure while you enjoy exceptional food at amazing happy hour prices,